Dtronix/NexNet/README.md

 | Web applications         | WebSockets            | Browser compatibility, firewall-friendly        |
 | Reverse proxy setups     | HttpSockets           | Lower overhead than WebSockets                  |

+Additional information about the wire protocol can be found in the [Transport-Headers](docs/Transport-Headers.md) documentation.

 ## ASP.NET Server Integration

 The NexNet.Transports.Asp package allows direct integration of NexNet servers into ASP.NET Core applications.
 It integrates into middleware pipelines, simplifying configuration, routing, and dependency injection.